danfred360/vibe-emulator/readme.md

 # vibe-emulator
+This program can fine-tune OpenAI models based on a user's tweets and generate tweets based on these models.
+This project is meant to explore the possibilities of OpenAI's API and model fine-tuning by experimenting with training data and comparing prompted outputs for different models.
+Check out the [twitter account documenting research progress](https://twitter.com/vibe_emulator).
 ## Use
-1. `create_training_file` will lookup a user by @ on twitter and export a JSONL file composed of three word prompts and resulting tweets to be used to fine tune an OpenAI model.
+1. `create_model` will lookup a user by @ on twitter and export a JSONL file composed of three word prompts and resulting tweets to be used to fine tune an OpenAI model. (intended to create a model - WIP)

 2. At this point, you can use OpenAI CLI commands to create a fine-tuned model.
-Once the model is trained you can append it's name to the `models` arrays in the `emulate_vibe()` and `compare_vibes()` in `project.py` as you please.
+Once the model is trained you can append it's name to the `models` dictionary in the `emulate_vibe()` and `compare_vibes()` in `project.py` as you please.

 3. Once the model is trained you can use:
-  - `emulate_vibe` will return `-n` tweets emulating the user whose model is associated with the key value passed with `-m` variable is instantiated.
+  - `emulate_vibe` will return `-n` tweets emulating the user whose model is associated with the key value passed with `-m` flag.

-  - `compare_vibes` will return `-n` tweets tweet for each model in the models array passed with `-M`.
+  - `compare_vibes` will return `-n` tweets tweet for each model in the object in the `models` dictionary that is associated with the key value passed by the  `-l` flag.

 ## Running project
 First you'll need to create a .secret file emulating .secret-example with your Twitter bearer token and your OpenAI API key.
 You can obtain keys here: